 To receive a graduate degree from Texas A&M University, students must earn one-third or more of the credits through the institution’s own direct instruction.
 This limitation also applies to joint degree programs.

-Exceptions will be permitted only in unusual cases and when petitioned by the student’s advisor, department Chair, school Academic Affairs Office, and approved by the Office of Graduate and Professional Studies.
+Exceptions will be permitted only in unusual cases and when petitioned by the student’s advisor, department Chair, school Academic Affairs Office, and approved by the Graduate and Professional School.

 After successful defense (or exemption) and approval by the student’s advisory committee and the head of the student’s department, the student must submit his/her thesis in electronic format as a single PDF file.
-The PDF file must be uploaded to the website, http://ogaps.tamu.edu.
-Additionally, a signed approval form must be brought or mailed to the Office of Graduate and Professional Studies.
+The PDF file must be uploaded to the website, https://grad.tamu.edu.
+Additionally, a signed approval form must be brought or mailed to the Graduate and Professional School.
 The PDF file and the signed approval form are required by the deadline.

-Deadline dates for submitting the thesis are announced each semester or summer term in the Office of Graduate and Professional Studies Calendar (see Time Limit statement).
+Deadline dates for submitting the thesis are announced each semester or summer term in the Graduate and Professional School Calendar (see Time Limit statement).
 These dates also can be accessed via the website https://ogsdpss.tamu.edu.

 Before a student can be “cleared” by Thesis and Dissertation Services, a processing fee must be paid through Student Business Services.
 This processing fee is for the thesis/dissertation services provided.
 After commencement, dissertations are digitally stored and made available through the Texas A&M Libraries.

-A thesis that is deemed unacceptable by the Office of Graduate and Professional Studies because of excessive corrections will be returned to the student’s department head.
+A thesis that is deemed unacceptable by the Graduate and Professional School because of excessive corrections will be returned to the student’s department head.
 The manuscript must be resubmitted as a new document, and the entire review process must begin again.
 All submittal deadlines must be met during the resubmittal process to graduate that semester.

 The student must prepare a thesis proposal for approval by the student’s advisory committee and the head of the major department or chair of the intercollegiate faculty, if applicable.
-This proposal must be submitted to the Office of Graduate and Professional Studies at least 20 working days prior to the submission of the request for the final examination.
+This proposal must be submitted to the Graduate and Professional School at least 20 working days prior to the submission of the request for the final examination.

 Compliance issues must be addressed if a graduate student is performing research involving human subjects, animals, infectious biohazards and recombinant DNA.
 A student involved in these types of research should check with the Office of Research Compliance and Biosafety at (979) 458-1467 to address questions about all research compliance responsibilities.
 Additional information can be also obtained on the website http://rcb.tamu.edu.